 Key West is one of the best tarpon fishing destinations in the world.
 We have fish all year long and the crystal clear waters offer some incredible sight fishing opportunities.
 Charter dates during tarpon season (March-June) book up quickly so please book in advance if you want to come down during this time of year.

 Here in Key West, FL our big migrational tarpon start showing up in the spring time.
-The beginning of March kicks it off and they stick around until about August.
+The beginning of March usually kicks it off and they stick around until about August.
 During peak season (April – June), we get to experience thousands and thousands of migrational tarpon traveling though the stunning waters surrounding the Lower Keys.
 If I had to pick two months out of the year to book a tarpon fishing charter, May & June would be the winners.
 Springtime dates fill up extremely fast especially after anglers get the chance to witness this incredible fishery firsthand.
-I have clients that book multiple days a year ahead of time to lock in their trip dates so make sure to book in advance if you are serious about coming down for tarpon season.

 Late summer/fall is also an excellent time of year to target our juvenile tarpon (10-30lbs) in the backcountry.
 They are all over the place and easily taken on light tackle or fly gear.

+When someone says that they are going “fly fishing in the Keys“, the first thing that comes to most people minds is targeting our most iconic inshore sportfish.
+The tarpon!
 Fly fishing for tarpon in the Florida Keys and Key West is legendary and for good reason.
-Our clear waters and abundance of migratory fish make the Florida Keys one of the best places in the world to target these gamefish on the flats.
+Our clear waters and abundance of migratory fish make the Keys one of the best places in the world to target these gamefish on the flats.
 It does not get any cooler than watching a one hundred pound dinosaur inhale your fly in two feet of gin clear water.

 The Best Time of Year to Fly Fish for Tarpon in the Key’s